openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/libraries.rst

 .. note:: There must always be at least one Admin for a library.
 If there is only one user with the Admin role, you cannot remove him or her from the Admin role unless you first assign another user to the Admin role.

+.. _Exporting and Importing a Library:

+*********************************
+Exporting and Importing a Library
+*********************************

+You can :ref:`export<Export a Library>` and :ref:`import<Import a Library>` a content library in Studio.

+.. _Export a Library:

+There are several reasons why you might want to export your library.

+* To save your work
+* To edit the XML in your library directly
+* To create a backup copy of your library, which you can import if you want to revert the library back to a previous state
+* To share with another course team member
+* To create a copy of your library from which to work

+When you export your library, Studio creates a **.tar.gz** file that includes the following data.

+*This
+*That

+The following data is not exported with your course.

+* This
+* That

+To export a library, follow these steps.

+#.
+In Studio, select the **Libraries** tab.
+#.
+Locate the library that you want to export.
+#.
+From the **Tools** menu, select **Export**.
+#.
+Click **Export Library Content** and specify where you want the file to be saved.

+When the export completes you can access the .tar.gz file on your computer.

+.. _Import a Library:

+.. warning:: When you import a library file, it completely replaces the existing library and its contents.
+You cannot unto a library import.
+Before importing a library file, we recommend that you first export the current library, so that you have a backup copy of it.

+You might want to import a library if you developed or updated library content outside of Studio, or if you want to overwrite a problematic or outdated version of the library with a current backup copy.

+The library file that you import must be a .tar.gz file (that is, a .tar file compressed using GNU Zip).
+This .tar.gz file must contain a library.xml file.

+To import a library, follow these steps.

+#.
+In Studio, select the **Libraries** tab.
+#.
+Locate the library that you want to overwrite with the new imported library file.
+#.
+From the **Tools** menu, select **Import**.
+#.
+Click **Choose a File to Import** and select the .tar.gz file that you are importing.
+#.
+Click **Replace my library with the selected file**.
+The Library Import Status is shown.

+.. warning:: The import process has five stages.
+During the first two stages (Uploading and Unpacking), do not navigate away from the Library Import page.
+   Doing so causes the import process to end.
+You can leave the page only after the Unpacking stage completes.
+We recommend that you do not make important changes to the library until all stages of the import process have finished.